TechNhieSean/TechNhieSean.github.io/cyclistic_bike_share_ver_2.md

 # Conclusion

-Through our exploratory data analysis of the the Cyclistic historical bike trip data, we have been able to uncover some key trends and insights that can help in converting casual riders into annual members.
+Through our exploratory data analysis of the Cyclistic historical bike trip data, we have been able to uncover some key trends and insights that can help in converting casual riders into annual members.